-- For next term commencing the week of April the 27th we will be delivering 2 days of theory units per week ONLINE for each class.
+- For the next term commencing the week of April the 27th we will be delivering 2 days of theory units per week ONLINE for each class.
 These are units normally delivered throughout your qualification but we have brought these forward to enable pure online delivery

-- For students who are scheduled to study practical lessons next term they can defer these to be completed at a later date and study next term fully ONLINE until further guidelines available from Australian government.
+- For students who are scheduled to study practical subjects next term, these will be rescheduled for you to be completed at a later date.

-- For students who cannot defer their practical lesson as they are in their final term of study we can schedule practical lessons on campus with reduced student numbers per class to meet the social distance requirements (Government permitting).
+- For students who are in their final term of study we will schedule practical lessons on campus with reduced student numbers per class to meet the social distance requirements (Government Health Departments permitting).